stackforge/fuel-docs/pages/install-guide/install.rst

 .. note::

-  The following steps are only suitable for setting up a vanilla OpenStack environment for evaluation purposes only. `They are not complete enough to perform RHOS installation.`
+  The following steps are only suitable for setting up a vanilla OpenStack environment for evaluation purposes only.

-  To download and deploy Red Hat OpenStack, you should use the automated VirtualBox helper scripts or install a Fuel :ref:`Install_Bare-Metal`.

 If you cannot or would rather not run our helper scripts, you can still run Fuel on VirtualBox by following these steps.